wehlutyk/brainscopypaste/README.md

 The latex source (along with compiled pdf) for the paper is at [wehlutyk/brainscopypaste-paper](https://github.com/wehlutyk/brainscopypaste-paper).

-TODO/OUTDATED: See the [the documentation](https://brainscopypaste.readthedocs.org/en/latest/) if you want to install, run, or understand any of this.
+TODO/OUTDATED: See the [documentation](https://brainscopypaste.readthedocs.org/en/latest/) if you want to install, run, or understand any of this.

 ## Licence